jirkapok/GasPlanner/doc/roadmap.md

 Known issues:

-* Fix calculation of max. bottom time in case of two flat user defined levels
+* Reserve counts only non user defined segments as emergency ascent (Doesn't handle all multilevel scenarios)
 * Fix validation of duration and depth in depths table
 * Improve validation of altitude bellow 0 m.a.s.l.
 * Improve validation of speeds, because low speed may cause never ending calculation